k8sgpt-ai/docs/docs/getting-started/in-cluster-operator.md

 Please replace the `<VERSION>` field with the [current release of K8sGPT](https://github.com/k8sgpt-ai/k8sgpt/releases).
 At the time of writing this is `v0.3.6`.

-### Regarding out of cluster traffic to AI backends
+### Regarding out-of-cluster traffic to AI backends

 In the above example `enableAI` is set to `true`.
 This option allows the cluster deployment to use the `backend` to filter and improve the responses to the user.